How to connect your Namecheap subdomain to systeme.io

 - Click on the green check icon.

-Note 3: Sometimes, your host may not be able to register a CNAME record due to a conflict with other existing DNS records.
+- Sometimes, your host may not be able to register a CNAME record due to a conflict with other existing DNS records.
 This usually happens when adding the first CNAME.
+If a conflict occurs, contact your domain host's support team to determine if the existing records are necessary or if they can be safely removed.